Versioncrowd/student_db/README.md

 # student_db
-A small app using Mongo and Jquery
+A small app using Node, Mongo and Jquery
+Completed in Devugees Webdev Course